tim-devereux/TLS_Workshop/README.md

 Welcome to the TLS workshop Git repository!
 This repository contains detailed instructions on extracting tree metrics from terrestrial laser scanner (TLS) point clouds using RayCloudTools (RCT) and Python notebooks.

-Before cloning this repository and running the Python notebooks, it will be nesessary to install VSCode, WSL and Apptainer.
-To start, follow the instuctions below.
+Before cloning this repository and running the Python notebooks, it will be necessary to install VSCode, WSL and Docker.
+To start, follow the instructions below.

 ![Processed TLS](processed_tls.png)